Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: New examples of 1 -algebras with the 1 -embedding Property

 \section{New examples of \texorpdfstring{$C^*$}{1}-algebras with the \texorpdfstring{$K_0$}{1}-embedding Property}

-Let $\E$ be the class of all separable, unital, nuclear, quasidiagonal $C^*$-algebras that satisfy the UCT, and have the property that every state in $K_0(A)$ is induced by a faithful trace.
-Because where $\sigma$ is the unique trace on $\U$, it follows that $A\in \E$ iff $A\otimes \U \in \E$.
+Let $\mathcal{G}$ be the class of all separable, unital, nuclear, quasidiagonal $C^*$-algebras that satisfy the UCT, and have the property that every state in $K_0(A)$ is induced by a faithful trace.
+Because where $\sigma$ is the unique trace on $\U$, it follows that $A\in \mathcal{G}$ iff $A\otimes \U \in \mathcal{G}$.

 A natural question to ask is how big this class is.
-First of all, it has to be noted that by \cite[Thm A]{Schafhauser2018SubalgebrasOS} all the algebras in the class, are embeddable (in a unit preserving way) into simple, AF algebras, hence they are quasidiagonal.
-Moreover, by Remark \ref{trace_kills_singular}, Corollary \ref{AF-embedding} and the fact that AF algebras have the $K_0$ embedding property, all $C^*$-algebras in $\E$ have the $K_0$-embedding Property.
-We will now exhibit some examples of $C^*$-algebras in $\E.$ \begin{proposition} If X is a separable, compact, Hausdorff and connected topological space, then $C(X)\in \E$. \begin{proof} By \cite[Ex 6.10.3 and Cor 6.3.6]{blackadar1998k}, $K_0(C(X))$ is a simple ordered group with unique state, call it $\rho$.
+First of all, it has to be noted that by \cite[Thm A]{Schafhauser2018SubalgebrasOS} all the algebras in the class, are embeddable (in a unit preserving way) into simple, AF algebras. \begin{proposition} Every $A\in \mathcal{G}$ has the $K_0$-embedding property. \begin{proof} Let $A\in \mathcal{G}$.
+After tensoring with the Universal UHF-algebra, we may assume that $A$ is $\U$-stable because of Proposition \ref{UHF-stability}.
+Recall that the aforementioned comments imply $A\otimes \U\in \mathcal{G}$.
+Fix a singular subgroup $H\leq K_0(A)$.
+By Lemma \ref{order_lemma} for $G=K_0(A)$, $H_1=H_2=H$ and the assumption that every state in $K_0(A)$ can be induced by a faithful trace, we deduce that there exists $\tau\in T(A)$ faithful, such that $\hat{\tau}(H)=0$ (see Remark \ref{trace_kills_singular}).
+Result follows from Corollary \ref{AF-embedding} and the fact that AF-algebras have the $K_0$-embedding Property. \end{proof} \end{proposition} We will now exhibit some examples of $C^*$-algebras in $\mathcal{G}.$ \begin{proposition} If $X$ is a separable, compact, Hausdorff and connected topological space, then $C(X)\in \mathcal{G}$. \begin{proof} By \cite[Ex 6.10.3 and Cor 6.3.6]{blackadar1998k}, $K_0(C(X))$ is a simple ordered group with unique state, call it $\rho$.
 Because the map in (2.5) is onto, $\rho$ is induced by (any) faithful trace in $C(X)$.
-Finally it is well-known that $C(X)$ is nuclear and satisfies the UCT.
-Hence $C(X)\in \E$. \end{proof} \end{proposition}
+Finally it is well-known that $C(X)$ is nuclear, quasidiagonal and satisfies the UCT.
+Hence $C(X)\in \mathcal{G}$. \end{proof} \end{proposition}